 The Ameriprise Enterprise Risk Policy Framework links to the Group's Key Risk categories (operational risk, financial risk, legal and compliance risk, and strategic risk).
 The policy framework seeks to ensure that risk management is embedded into the day to day business operations of the Group, within agreed tolerances.
-All policy and procedure documents are recorded in a central repository with governance built into the workflow and must be reviewed by their owners at least annually.
+All policy and procedure documents are recorded in a central repository and must be reviewed by their owners at least annually.